-Zen Buddhism, Samurai, haiku, yakuza, sushi, anime, Kurosawa - a minor in Japanese Studies will open doors to these and other marvels of a fascinating language and culture.
-The language skills and cultural understanding acquired through a minor in Japanese Studies can benefit students interested in a broad range of subjects and professions—from journalism, law, business, and government to history, the arts and education.
+A minor in Japanese Studies will open doors to the many marvels of a fascinating language and culture.
+The language skills and cultural understanding acquired through a minor in Japanese Studies can benefit students interested in a broad range of subjects and professions — from journalism, media management, law, business, and government to history, the arts, and education.

 Course availability may vary from semester to semester.
 Some courses may be in development and offered at a later time.
 Students seeking to pursue alternative coursework to fulfill the minor should consult with their advisors.